get started?

 Early orthodontics are designed to address multiple tooth and jaw issues in their beginning phases before they can do any lasting damage, such as:

 We use orthodontic treatments to create space in your child’s mouth and help guide their developing pearly whites into better positions.
-This can be crucial for later progress such as proper eruption of secondary (adult) teeth and ensuring that their permanent smile grows straight and uniform.
+This can be crucial for later progress, such as the proper eruption of secondary (adult) teeth and ensuring that their permanent smile grows straight and uniform.